 Silvano Orsi is a community advocate, an internationally published law scholar, experienced business executive, and the founder of Rochester's Little Italy Festival and Little Italy Historic District in the city's Lyell Avenue corridor.

-He brings to the table strong name recognition, a solid law and business management background, and a long list of achievements within the community.
-His candidacy raises the prospect of real change and a better quality of life for the community he will serve, as he fights for our fair share , in the Town of Gates and City of Rochester.
+He brings to the table a solid law and business management background, and a long list of achievements within the community.
+His community efforts have brought change and a better quality of life for residents and businesses.

-Silvano holds two law degrees, one from the University of London, and the other from the Boston University School of Law, as well as a business administration degree from the International University of Geneva.
-He is also a graduate of Cardinal Mooney High School.
+Silvano holds two law degrees, one from the prestigious University of London Queen Mary School of Law, and the other from a top 20 U.S. law school, the Boston University School of Law, as well as a cum laude business administration degree from the International University of Geneva, Switzerland.
+He is a graduate of Cardinal Mooney High School in Rochester, NY.

 Silvano has served as a Project Manager and Executive for major telecommunications companies in the United States, Europe and Switzerland, and has been published as a law scholar, by some of the world's leading law and business journals in the United States and United Kingdom, on important topics like Mega-project Management, Risk Management, Project Finance, Ethics, Arbitration, and Infrastructure Development.

 Silvano is the founder of Rochester's "Little Italy Historic District", an official city neighborhood, located in Rochester's NW and SW Quadrants.
 (Please see www.CityofRochester.gov/nwnsc and www.LittleItalyROC.com for more info.)